Maine Travel and Vacation Guide

 The unexpected treasures are what make Maine so special.
 Everyone who has been to Maine has their own special discovery.
 There does, however, seem to be a pattern of people making special discoveries in small, unassuming picturesque seacoast communities like Camden (looks ready made for a postcard), Wiscassett (what people might envision a small Maine town to look like), Rockport (a great walking town) and more popular destinations like Kennebunkport, Ogunquit, Old Orchard Beach and Wells.

 We encourage you to "travel Maine" through our Maine vacation and travel ideas library--at Visiting New England.com, native New Englanders bring you the best in New England vacation trip planning planning and travel information with detailed essays, reviews, tips and resources.
 We hope you enjoy browsing our Maine vacation and travel ideas library and hope to see you travel New England soon.
-Please feel free to e-mail us with any questions, or sign our guest book.
+Please feel free to e-mail us with any questions.